prettier/prettier-vscode/README.md

 Use *[prettier-eslint](https://github.com/prettier/prettier-eslint)* instead of *prettier*.
 Other settings will only be fallbacks in case they could not be inferred from ESLint rules.

+#### prettier.tslintIntegration (default: false) - JavaScript and TypeScript only
+Use *[prettier-tslint](https://github.com/azz/prettier-tslint)* instead of *prettier*.
+Other settings will only be fallbacks in case they could not be inferred from TSLint rules.

 #### prettier.stylelintIntegration (default: false) - CSS, SCSS and LESS only
 Use *[prettier-stylelint](https://github.com/hugomrdias/prettier-stylelint)* instead of *prettier*.
 Other settings will only be fallbacks in case they could not be inferred from stylelint rules.